loreanvictor/rxdeep/README.md

 ## Precision

-Precision means that `State`s (nodes on the state-tree) only emit values when there is a change to them (or when a change is directly issued to them or some other `State` representing the same address on the state-tree). **RxDeep** is as precise as it can get without sacrificing performance.
-This precision is sufficient for most common use-cases.
-However, if you need absolutely precise emissions on a particular use-case, it allows you to trade-off performance for that extra precision.
+Precision means that `State`s (nodes on the state-tree) only emit values when there is a change to them (or when a change is directly issued to a state or another state sharing the same state-tree address). **RxDeep** is as precise as it can get without sacrificing performance, which should be sufficient for most common use-cases.
+However, if you need absolutely precise emissions, **RxDeep** does allows you to trade-off performance for that extra precision.

 [👉 Learn more.](https://loreanvictor.github.io/rxdeep/docs/state#trace-less-changes)